NalinPlad/webparty/README.md

 Webparty shines when your browser has strong developer tooling.
 Chrome and Firefox both have great HTML editors built in.
 I would describe webparty as *"what 5th grade me wished `Inspect Page` did"* (namely the changes actually saving).

-It also has support for authentication if you want to share your site publicly.
+It also has support for authentication if you want to host your site publicly.

 ### Command line arguments
 > ⓘ NOTE: `webparty --help` to show this info